-- 1) Students planning to study in a foreign country must follow and complete the procedures specified above for off-campus study and transferred credit.
+- Students planning to study in a foreign country must follow and complete the procedures specified above for off-campus study and transferred credit.
 (These provisions do not apply to the Hamilton programs in France, Spain, New York City, Washington, D.C., or the Associated Colleges Program in China.
-See the appropriate departments for the relevant information.) - 2) All students planning to study away must discuss their plans with the coordinator of Study Abroad Programs (located in the Dean of Students Office) before February 25 for the fall semester, or October 8 for the spring semester.
+See the appropriate departments for the relevant information.) - 2) All students planning to study away must discuss their plans with the associate dean of students for off-campus/international study (located in the Dean of Students Office) by the published deadlines.
 Only students in good academic and social standing at the College may receive an approved leave of absence for foreign study. - 3) As in the case of other off-campus programs, final approval of foreign study programs and transfer of foreign study credit is granted by the Committee on Academic Standing.